alibaba/formily/packages/core/docs/api/entry/FormPath.md

 The core of FormPath in Formily is to solve 2 types of problems:

--Path matching problem
+- Path matching problem
--Data manipulation issues
+- Data manipulation issues

 Path matching requires that the given path must be a valid path matching syntax, such as `*(aa,bb,cc)`.